Richard T. Johnson

 Tish Greenwood, CMATO Executive Director, was profoundly affected when she first saw Sandro Botticelli’s Birth of Venus as a college freshman.
 She knew then her life would revolve around art, artifacts and history.
 Studying in Rome, she was awarded Outstanding Academic Achievement in Art History when she completed her BA at John Cabot University.

 Before attending college, Tish, worked a year at a kibbutz in Israel near the Sea of Galilee where she gained a deep appreciation for not only hard work but also for historical artifacts.
-Tish’s studies and travels strengthen her resolve that t art is the door to being human and once opened allows the viewer to be in touch with all ages and cultures.
+Tish’s studies and travels strengthen her resolve that art is the door to being human and once opened allows the viewer to be in touch with all ages and cultures.
 Tish turned her passion and understanding of art into her career.

 Following graduation, Tish held two managerial positions at the J. Paul Getty Museum over next 12 years: First as Department Coordinator of the Museum Education Department and then Senior Budget Analyst of the Museum.
 She was responsible for the day-to-day management of the education operations with over 50 employees where she created attendance and tracking reporting databases that are still in use and have been adopted by the Los Angeles County Museum of Art (LACMA).
 She also co-wrote the Museum’s Gallery Teacher’s Handbook which created measurable learning outcomes.
 In the budget position, Tish worked with teams to produce effective travel and expense procedures and tracking of multi-million dollar acquisitions and donated funds.
 She managed revenue streams and created operating efficiencies to meet strategic goals for a bus subsidies program for low income families’ museum visits, for a robust art stipend program and for purchase of state-of-the-art conservation equipment.

 Deciding to strengthen her academic background in museum work, Tish completed the MA in Art and Museum Studies at Georgetown University Washington, DC and Sotheby’s Institute of Art, New York, NY.
 Her course work focused on museum theory and practice and contemporary art and finance.
 She also interned at the National Endowment for the Arts, Visual Arts Division focused on national grants review.
-She returned to the Los Angeles Area and became the VIP and Advertising Sales Manager for photo LA, where she was responsible for brining VIP collectors, museum professionals, high-profile artists and arts professional to the photography art fair, the s most significant contemporary photography event.
+She returned to the Los Angeles Area and became the VIP and Advertising Sales Manager for photo LA, where she was responsible for bringing VIP collectors, museum professionals, high-profile artists and arts professional to the photography art fair, the s most significant contemporary photography event.
 She also works closely with ArtSlant a leading online network for contemporary art criticism.